 International students often wonder whether their undergraduate preparation will be adequate for UChicago seminars, because of different institutional practices in how the core disciplines are taught, and different academic expectations for how their work will be assessed.
 They should know that many American students have that same concern.
 Undergraduate students are expected to read and understand difficult material that other researchers have established.
 That’s a challenging task, and essential for scholarly development, but the starting point of serious inquiry as you move forward in your studies.
-Graduate researchers are assessed by the intellectual contributions they make - by their ability to specify an interesting question, whose answer is not obvious to professional scholars; to identify the most important literatures on that question; and then to push that conversation in newer and better directions.
+Graduate researchers are assessed by the intellectual contributions they make.
+You will learn to ask interesting questions, to identify the most recent and challenging responses, to specify how your engagement will differ, and to outline how existing conversations might change should your hypothesis prove correct.
 The entire two-year program will help you make the transition to professional-grade research.
 We help you make smart methodological choices, and smart theoretical interventions, for whatever research problem you propose.

 The Computation Preceptors